mkukar/Covid19SanDiegoUpdater/README.md

 Finding another site that has the historical total cases per day will also be useful if you want to backfill your data.
 Once you have found this website, do the following:

-1. Open web_reader.py in your favorite text editor
+1. Open web_reader.py in your favorite text editor.
-2. Edit SD_COVID19_URL to instead point to the website you found (around Line 17)
+2. Edit SD_COVID19_URL to instead point to the website you found (around Line 17).
 3. Edit the isNewDataAvailable function to extract the date from this website using BeautifulSoup (around lines 98 - 105).
 You can use the existing code as a starting point.
 4. Edit the readLatestEntryFromWeb function to extract the date and other pertinent fields using BeautifulSoup (around lines 134-153).
 If you do not have all the fields you can leave them as None.
 5. To test your changes, use the test_web_reader.py test suite.
-You will have to replace the test_valid_data_website.html with a copy of your local website (cntrl-S in firefox/chrome)
+You will have to replace the test_valid_data_website.html with a copy of your local website (cntrl-S in firefox/chrome).

 If you have made this change, please submit a pull request with a seperate branch or upload your code seperately to your own GitHub!